Aliaa Rafea: Faculty career

 From 1979 to 1983 Aliaa had a grant as a research assistant and teaching assistant at the Department of Sociology and Anthropology at the American University in Cairo and then a Postmaster fellow at the Department of Sociology and Anthropology at the American University in Cairo from 1987 to 1988.
 She has been a visiting scientist at the International Center for Agriculture Research in the Dry Area (ICARDA) from 1995 to 1997.
-From 1994 to 1997, she worked as an adjunct lecturer and then as assistant professor at the Faculty of Women Ain Shams University from 1998 to 2003.
-She has been a visiting professor at Randolph-Macon Women’s College, Lynchburg, Virginia in 2002.
+From 1994 to 1997, she worked as an adjunct lecturer and then as an assistant professor at the Faculty of Women Ain Shams University from 1998 to 2003.
+She has been a visiting professor at Randolph-Macon Women's College, Lynchburg, Virginia in 2002.
 She was an adjunct professor at The American University in Cairo from 2003 to 2004.
 Rafea worked as an associate professor in 2003 and then as an expert starting from 2004 at the Department of Population and Migration at The League of Arab States.